Call Mon-Sun:

 When healthcare professionals are able to identify the root causes of symptoms, results are evident for long-term success.
 This form of treatment empowers patients to help themselves while on an individualized treatment plan.

-Understanding how diet, physical activity, and brain chemistry collectively impact a person’s daily moods and symptoms is invaluable.
+Understanding how diet, physical activity, and healthy neurochemistry collectively impact a person’s daily moods and symptoms is invaluable.
 When the patient becomes part of the solution by making changes to their daily routine, they ultimately learn how to take care of themselves.
 And that, in many ways, is success.
 In an individual who suffers from symptoms such as anxiety, depression, trauma, or sleeplessness, finding the right daily routine and best practices to keep the brain and body healthy, can allow them to move past the original symptom for good.

 Functional Medicine Model Example

-functional medicine treatmentAn appointment with a traditional psychiatrist would normally involve a question and answer session, possibly some counseling, and ending with a prescription of an anti-anxiety medication like Xanax.
-A new patient could expect an initial visit to last roughly an hour before a medication is prescribed, with the hopes of alleviating their mental health symptoms.
-The psychiatrist will unlikely require any lab testing, or search for underlying causes of the anxiety.
+An appointment with a traditional psychiatrist would normally involve a question and answer session, followed by a prescription of an anti-anxiety medication like Xanax.
+It is unlikely that a psychiatrist will ask for or require any lab testing, or search for underlying causes of the anxiety.
 Therefore, a new patient could be given a medication that simply makes them feel better temporarily, rather than focusing on a long-term solution.

 Through functional medicine, a person who was prescribed Xanax for 10 years to treat anxiety could discover that their symptoms are caused or worsened by an existing environmental factor, such as a heavy metal toxin in their water supply, food, or hygiene products used.
 This is just one of many examples as to why Alternative To Meds Center incorporates a functional medicine model while treating residents with mental health symptoms.